jan-kasi/school-notes/notes/32 Meditation 6.md

 ### Stage 3: Sensations originate in matter (60-63)
 "without my cooperation and ... against my will" (bottom of 62).
 Apprehension is triggered by the sensation (which is external in matter)
-Link to mind/body distinction, it isn't in mind it is in body (matter) "the only alternative is that there is another substance distinct from me"
+Link to mind/body distinction, it isn't in mind it is in body (matter) If they originate externally then they can either come from
+1. God
+2. Some other created creature
+3. Another substance (the material)

+1 and 3 would invoke God as a deceiver, as we have no faculty "for recognising any such source for these ideas" and indeed "have a great propensity to believe" they come from the material.
+God wouldn’t allow us to be mistaken if the assent is a natural consequence of our God-given cognitive nature.

+This means that we do not err when we have in our nature a propensity to believe, and no faculty with which to correct these beliefs.
+This proof is similar to a CDP's divine guarantee in that we cannot but assent to them, so they must be true unless God is a deceiver.
+It also mirrors the error theory's theodicy, as when we err we both do not have a propensity to believe and do have faculties with which to correct these.

+"the only alternative is that there is another substance distinct from me"

 ### Stage 4: Material objects possess mathematical and geometric properties (61-66)